How to get paid faster from clients and boost cash flow

 Should I charge late payment fees?

-You can, and it often encourages timely payment.
-If you decide to charge late fees, you must state this clearly in your payment terms and on your invoice so your client is aware of it upfront.
+Yes, and late fees often encourage clients to pay on time.
+If you charge them, state this clearly in your payment terms and on every invoice so clients know upfront.

 What payment methods help me get paid faster?